wyldebeast-wunderliebe/mrwolfe/mrwolfe/docs/intro.md

 id.
 Any further response on the issue (as determined by the use of the issue ID in the subject, will be added as comments on the same issue.

+The issue should be addressed by one of the operators.
+The issue can be assigned to the operator, and usually resides there untill it is resolved.
+Mr.Wolfe does not support re-asignment to the original caller; the operator is and stays responsible for the issue.
+In case of the need of more feedback of the customer, the issue can be set to the 'on hold' or 'awaiting input' status, as per the situation.

 Resolving issues to an SLA
 --------------------------